 Fine was educated at the Virginia Military Institute and the University of Missouri-Columbia.
 He served as an officer in the United States Army and Missouri Army National Guard.
 He is a distinguished graduate and past chairman of the Stonier Graduate School of Banking.
 He is a member of the Exchequer Club in Washington D.C., as well as several other professional societies and clubs.

 Fine has had opinion pieces published in The Wall Street Journal, The Washington Post, The Washington Times, The New York Times, USA Today, Politico and The Hill newspapers.
 Fine has been a guest host on CNBC’s “Squawk Box” several times and has been featured on CNN, MSNBC, Fox Business News, Bloomberg, PBS and NPR.
-He has been recognized by The Hill newspaper and CEO Update as one of Washington, D.C.'s most influential trade association CEOs and lobbyists for nine consecutive years.
+He has been recognized by The Hill newspaper and CEO Update as one of Washington, D.C.'s most influential trade association CEOs and lobbyists for 10 consecutive years.